cbcrg/tcoffee/docs/tcoffee_manual.rst

 Computing the CORE index of any alignment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 You can evaluate any existing alignment with the CORE index.
-All you need to do is provide that alignment with the -infile flag and specify that you want to evaluate it:
+All you need to do is provide that alignment with the -infile flag and specify that you want to evaluate it.
+For more information on filtering/trimming an alignment using the CORE index score, refer to the subsection **Preparing Your Data: Reformatting, Trimming an more.../Modifying the data itself**.

 ::

-  $$: t_coffee -infile=sproteases_small.g10.cw_aln -output=html -score
+  $$: t_coffee -infile=proteases_small_g10.aln -output=html -score

-For more information on filtering/trimming an alignment using the CORE index score, refer to the subsection **Preparing Your Data: Reformatting, Trimming an more.../Modifying the data itself**.

 Transitive Consistency Score - TCS
 ----------------------------------
 TCS is an alignment evaluation score that makes it possible to identify the most correct positions in an MSA.
 It has been shown that these positions are the most likely to be structuraly correct and also the most informative when estimating phylogenetic trees.
 The TCS evaluation and filtering procedure is implemented in the T-Coffee package and can be used to evaluate and filter any third party MSA (including T-Coffee MSA of course!).

+.. warning:: TCS has been incorporated to T-Coffee recently, it means that not all distribution have the TCS implemented; you should install one the latest stable version of T-Coffee to have the TCS along with T-Coffee.

 Evaluate an existing MSA
 ^^^^^^^^^^^^^^^^^^^^^^^^
+The TCS is most informative when used to identify low-scoring portions within an MSA.
+It is also worth noting that the TCS is not informative when aligning less than five sequences.

 ::

-  $$: t_coffee -infile prot.aln -evaluate -output score_ascii, aln, score_html
+  $$: t_coffee -infile sample_seq1.aln -evaluate -output=score_ascii,aln,score_html

 Output files:

-* ``prot.score_ascii``  displays the score of the MSA, the sequences and the residues.
-This file can be used to further filter your MSA with seq_reformat.
+* ``sample_seq1.score_ascii``  displays the score of the MSA, the sequences and the residues.
-* ``prot.score_html`` displays a colored version score of the MSA, the sequences and the residues.
+* ``sample_seq1.score_html`` displays a colored version score of the MSA, the sequences and the residues.

 .. warning:: The color code in the score_html indicates the agreement between the library and the considered alignment.
 It is important to understand that this score does not only depend on the input MSA, but it also depends on the library.

-.. tip:: The TCS is most informative when used to identify low-scoring portions within an MSA.
-It is also worth noting that the TCS is not informative when aligning less than five sequences.

 Filter unreliable MSA positions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+TCS allows you to filter out from your alignment regions that appears unreliable according to the consistency score; the filtering can be made at the residue level or the column level:

 ::

   $$: t_coffee -infile prot.aln -evaluate -output tcs_residue_filter3, tcs_column_filter3, \